UniversalDependencies/docs/_it/template-index.md

   * [nsubj:pass]() for nominal subjects of passive verbs
   * [obl:agent]() for agents of passive verbs

-For more information, see the list of [Swedish relations](dep/index.html).
+For more information, see the list of [Italian relations](dep-index.md).

 ---
 **Instruction**: Give criteria for identifying core arguments (subjects and objects), and describe the range of copula constructions in nonverbal clauses.
 List all subtype relations used.
 Include links to language-specific relations definitions if any.